Camping in Redwood National Park

 There are 2 ways to spend the night in Camping in Redwood National Park, at one of the four developed campgrounds or by getting a free permit and hiking to a backcountry campsite.

-In general, campgrounds cannot accommodate large RVs or trailers and the use of hammocks are strictly prohibited.
+In general, campgrounds cannot accommodate large RVs or trailers, and the use of hammocks is strictly prohibited.

 Redwoods Camping Fees: